chidindu-ogbonna/syntax-on/README.md

   Prog_langSyntax was orginally written by Chidindu Ogbonna.

 ##Licence
-  Prog_langSyntax is Copyright 2017.
+  Prog_langSyntax is Copyright &copy;Chidindu Ogbonna 2017.
 It is made free under the [Unilence](https://choosealicense.com/licenses/unlicense/)